The links between anger and depression might surprise you. And these discussions aren’t raised enough when it comes to gun violence.

 I’ve certainly had my share of issues with anxiety and depression.
 And it’s always taken me a while to figure it out.
 To therapists and doctors that would suggest that I was depressed, I’d say, “I’m not depressed – I just can’t sleep!”
 Or “I’m angry, not depressed!”

 That’s not to say that everyone that is angry or can’t sleep is depressed.
-It’s to say that there are so many people out there that don’t even realize what they’re struggling with that they don’t know how to seek help.
+It’s to say that there are so many people out there that don’t even realize what they’re struggling with and therefore don’t know how to seek help.

 Here’s how I know.